Skip to content

 Guidelines and Requirements

-• Final admission to the graduate program and Graduate School is granted when students meet the minimum graduate program and Graduate School admissions criteria upon completion of the bachelor’s degrees.
+• Final admission to the graduate program and Graduate School is granted when students meet the minimum graduate program and Graduate School admissions criteria upon completion of their bachelor’s degree(s).

 • Undergraduate students in AMPs may enroll for a maximum of 9 credits of 500-level regular coursework while paying the undergraduate tuition rate.
-These credits will be counted toward the undergraduate degree.
+These credits will be counted toward the undergraduate degree and tuition will be assessed at the undergraduate rate.

 • Regular, 500-level courses with grades of B or better will be transferred and double-counted toward the graduate degree, as courses taken prior to final admission to the graduate program.